-In the fall of 2016 I moved to the IT University (since July 2021, Associate Professor from September 2016), where I am a member of the Center for Information Security and Trust (CISAT).
-My research focuses on user experiences and privacy issues in relation to location-based applications and social media, and combines studies of social media practices with interaction around location-sensor technologies, in order to provide better knowledge of how to design ubiquitous computing technologies for everyday social practices with emphasis on privacy and security.
+I am an Associate Professor at the IT University (since July 2021, Associate Professor from September 2016), where I am a member of the Center for Information Security and Trust (CISAT).
+My research focuses on user experiences and privacy issues in relation to location-based applications and social media; I combines studies of social media practices with interaction around location-sensor technologies, in order to provide better knowledge of how to design ubiquitous computing technologies for everyday social practices with emphasis on privacy and security.
 One of my major projects (2022-2024) is ReWork under the DIREC framework; my colleagues and I recently received a large grant spanning four universities, to look at the future of hybrid work.
 I also recently received a grant focusing on privacy in multi-cultural settings, with colleagues in the US.

 During 2015 and 2016, I was a Visiting Professor at Cornell Tech.
 I was working with colleagues in the Connective Media group where I also taught a graduate course on research methods.
 I am still collaborating with researchers on projects related to location-based connective technologies for urban social practices such as urban navigation as well as anonymous social media practices.

 Between 2012 and 2016 I was an Associate Professor at Stockholm University, the Department of Computer and System Sciences where I was also the head of the ACT research unit.
 I was running the LX Lab bringing together researchers and students who are interested in location-based media and location-based experiences, for example for interactive drama and urban exploration.

 At UCSD (2007-2011) I was the Principal Investigator on an NSF funded project: "Transforming Social Science Virtual Organizations".
 I was studying the diverse intellectual practices of social science research and social scientists' use of communication technologies.
 We recently developed TagPad, a tool for interviewing participants and analyzing social science studies.